WHO GOVERNS YOU?

 THE REFLECTION

-Since then, most mornings at 5:15, I walk toward that chair in the dark.
+Since surrendering at that table, most mornings at 5:15 I walk toward that chair in the dark.

 Coffee in hand.